GUITAR STRINGS STRUCTURE

-The result is that it is possible to modify the strings stiffness by varying the internal core diameter and even its section shape (round or hexagonal).
+It is possible to vary the rigidness of a string by varying the diameter of the inner core or even by varying its cross-section shape (round or hexagonal).

-The hexagonal section also adds brightness to the tone due to the empty space between the core itself and the external windings.
+The effect of the hexagonal section also increases the brilliance, due to the empty spaces made between the core and the windings.